Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 unprofessional conduct of a character likely to deceive, defraud, or harm the public.

-of Columbia, territory, or foreign nation, if at least one of the grounds for the discipline is the same or substantially equivalent to those set forth in this Section.
+foreign country, the District of Columbia, the United States government, or any other government agency, if at least one of the grounds for the discipline is the same or substantially equivalent to those set forth in this Act.

 (12) Directly or indirectly giving to or receiving